mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/README.md

 Press `CTRl` `-`         to decrease the size

 #### Get Updates
-You can follow the GUI prompts that will appear from time to time, or you can update from the command line using `apt-get`.
+You can follow the GUI prompts that will appear from time to time, or you can update from the command line using `apt`.

     #check for available updates
     sudo apt update